svmiller/ir3-2/scripts/lab1.md

 #> 2     1     9
 ```

-What you did, indirectly here, was find the mode of the apply variable.
+What you did, indirectly here, was find the mode of the Warsaw Pact
-This is the most frequently occurring value in a variable, which is
+variable.
+This is the most frequently occurring value in a variable,
-really only of interest to unordered-categorical or ordered-categorical
+which is really only of interest to unordered-categorical or
-variables.
-Statisticians really don’t care about the mode, and it’s why
+ordered-categorical variables.
+Statisticians really don’t care about the
-there is no real built-in function in base R that says “Here’s the
+mode, and it’s why there is no real built-in function in base R that
-mode.”
+says “Here’s the mode.”
 You have to get it indirectly.
-More importantly, `summarize()`
+More importantly,
-works wonderfully with the `.by` argument.
-For example, for each country
+`summarize()` works wonderfully with the `.by` argument.
+For example,
-in the EU, by their former Warsaw Pact status, let’s identify the
+for each country in the EU, by their former Warsaw Pact status, let’s
-average GINI and the average exports as a % of GDP.
+identify the average GINI and the average exports as a % of GDP.

 ``` r
 Data %>%